 - Termopernambuco UTE starts commercial operations.

-- Concession auction for construction of Baguari UHE (installed capacity of 140 MW, 51% Neoenergia) and PCHs Goiandira (installed capacity – 27 MW) and Nova Aurora (installed capacity – 21 MW).
+- Concession auction for the construction of UHE Baguari (installed capacity of 140 MW, 51% Neoenergia) and SHPP’s Goiandira (installed capacity – 27 MW) and Nova Aurora (installed capacity – 21 MW).

-- Incorporation of Afluente Geração e Transmissão de Energia Elétrica S.A. (installed capacity 18 MW) to meet deverticalization guidelines in the distribution segment pursuant to Law No. 10.848/2004, and to take over the generation and transmission assets of COELBA.
+- Incorporation of Afluente Geração e Transmissão de Energia Elétrica S.A. (installed capacity 18 MW) to meet deverticalization guidelines in the distribution segment pursuant to Law No. 10,848/2004, and take over the generation and transmission assets of COELBA.

-- Inauguration of Pirapetinga and Pedra do Garrafão PCHs, and Baguari and Corumbá UHEs.
+- Inauguration of SHPPs Pirapetinga and Pedra do Garrafão, and UHEs Baguari and Corumbá.

-- Authorization obtained for construction, operation and maintenance of Narandiba substation.
+- Authorization obtained for the construction, operation and maintenance of Narandiba Substation.

-- Construction starts on 10 wind farms, nine obtained at auction and Caetité 1 in the ACL (total installed capacity 30 MW, 50% Neoenergia).
+- Start of the construction of 10 wind farms, nine purchased at auction, and Caetité 1 at the ACL – Free Market (total installed capacity 30 MW, 50% Neoenergia).

-- Signing of concession of Afluente Transmissão de Energia Elétrica S.A. and the plants of Afluente Geração de Energia Elétrica S.A.
+- Execution of the Concession Agreement of Afluente Transmissão de Energia Elétrica S.A. and the plants of Afluente Geração de Energia Elétrica S.A.

-- Sítio Grande, Goiandira and Nova Aurora PCHs start commercial operations.
+- Start of commercial operations of SHPPs Sítio Grande, Goiandira and Nova Aurora.

-- Completion of construction work on Dardanelos UHE.
+- Completion of construction works of UHE Dardanelos.

-- Signature of Purchase and Sale Deed with Iberdrola for acquisition of the cogeneration companies Energyworks and Capuava Energy (91 MW).
+- Execution of Purchase and Trading Agreement with Iberdrola for the acquisition of cogeneration companies Energyworks and Capuava Energy (91 MW).

 - Concession obtained for construction, operation and maintenance of Brumado II substation.

-- Signature of concession agreement for Baixo Iguaçu, through SPE Geração Céu Azul S.A., for a 35-year period, with the issue of installation license No. 17033, after a long environmental licensing process.
+- Execution of concession agreement for Baixo Iguaçu, by SPE Geração Céu Azul S.A., for a 35-year period, with the issue of installation license No. 17033, after a long environmental licensing process.

 - Wind farms Mel and Arizona 1 start commercial operations.

-- Completion of work on wind farms Caetité 2 and 3, and Calango 1, 2, 3, 4 and 5 are recognized by ANEEL as “fit for commercial operation”.
+- Completion of works of wind farms Caetité 2 and 3, and Calango 1, 2, 3, 4 and 5 with the status of “fit for commercial operation” recognized by ANEEL.

-- ANEEL transmission auction 001/2013: purchase of lot G for the construction, operation and maintenance of a 500kV transmission line extending for approximately 196 km, with connection bays at substations Campina Grande III, in Paraíba and Ceará-Mirim II in Rio Grande do Norte.
+- ANEEL transmission auction 001/2013 with the purchase of batch G for the construction, operation and maintenance of a 500kV Transmission Line extending for approximately 196 km, with connection bays at substations Campina Grande III, in Paraiba and Ceará-Mirim II in Rio Grande do Norte.

-- Completion of sale of Termoaçu UTE to Petrobras, with a 23% interest being transferred to Neoenergia.
+- Completion of the sale of UTE Termoaçu to Petrobras, with the transfer of a 23% equity interest to Neoenergia.

-- Amendment of the shareholders’ agreement governing the partnership between Iberdrola and Neoenergia in FEB.
-The original parent company, Força Eólica do Brasil, underwent a partial spinoff from which three companies were formed.
-In addition to the original company, which remained under joint control, two others were formed, each under the control of one of the partners.
-Neoenergia was under control of FEB 1, the parent company of the wind farms Caetité 1 and 2 and Calangos 1, 4 and 5.
-FEB 1 thus became a subsidiary of Neoenergia, which consolidated its accounts according to the global method.
+- Amendment to the shareholders’ agreement governing the partnership between Iberdrola and Neoenergia in FEB (Força Eólica do Brasil).
+The original parent company, Força Eólica do Brasil, underwent a spinoff from which three companies were formed.
+In addition to the original company, which remained under joint control, two others were formed, each under the control of one of the partners; Neoenergia became controlling shareholder of FEB I, the parent company of wind farms Caetité 1 and 2 and Calangos 1, 4 and 5.
+Thus, FEB 1 became a subsidiary of Neoenergia, which started to consolidate its accounts according to the global method of accounting.

-- Contracting of six new wind farms, three of them in Rio Grande do Norte and three in Paraíba (installed capacity 178.5 MW, 50% Neoenergia).
+- Acquisition of six new wind farms, three of which in Rio Grande do Norte and three in Paraíba (installed capacity 178.5 MW, 50% Neoenergia).

 - Commercial operation of Caetité 1, Caetité 2 and Caetité wind farms.

-- Neoenergia completes purchase of Iberdrola’s interest in COELBA and COSERN, of 8.5% and 7.01% respectively.
+- Neoenergia completes the purchase of Iberdrola’s equity interest of 8.5% and 7.01% in COELBA and COSERN, respectively.

 - Extremoz II substation starts commercial operations.

 - Completion of construction of 4 UGs, recognized as “fit” by ANEEL.
-The first two start operating with completion of a provisional transmission line at the end of the year.
+The first two starting to operate with the completion of the provisional transmission line at the end of the year.

-- Potiguar Sul transmission line starts commercial operations.
+- Transmission Line Potiguar Sul starts commercial operation.

-- Teles Pires UHE starts full commercial operations.
+- UHE Teles Pires starts full commercial operation.

-- Calango 6 and Santana 1 and 2 start test operations.
+- Calango 6 and Santana 1 and 2 start test operation.

-- Geração CIII S.A. purchases the shares of Energética Corumbá III S.A. belonging to Strata Construções e Concessionárias Integradas S.A. and Energ Power S.A.
+- Geração CIII S.A. purchases the shares issued by Energética Corumbá III S.A., which belonged to Strata Construções e Concessionárias Integradas S.A. and Energ Power S.A.

-- Neoenergia starts the process of selling to Contour all its shares in: (i) Afluente Geração de Energia Elétrica S.A.; (ii) Bahia PCH I S.A.; (iii) Goiás Sul S.A.; (iv) Rio PCH S.A.; and (v) EnergyWorks do Brasil Ltda., with Capuava Energy Ltda.
+- Neoenergia starts the process of selling to Contour all its equity interest in: (i) Afluente Geração de Energia Elétrica S.A.; (ii) Bahia SHPP I S.A.; (iii) Goiás Sul S.A.; (iv) Rio PCH S.A.; and (v) EnergyWorks do Brasil Ltda., with Capuava Energy Ltda.

-- Completion of sale of PCH and cogeneration assets to Contour Global do Brasil Participações Ltda., on March 17, 2017.
+- Completion of sale of an SHPP and Cogeneration assets to Contour Global do Brasil Participações Ltda., on March 17, 2017.

-- Elektro Holding SA taken over in August.
+- Merger of Elektro Holding S.A. in August.